TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Introduction

-The goal of this paper is to investigate the projection and selection effects introduced by the intrinsic shape of the mass density distribution and the kinematics stellar tracer distribution of the lensing galaxies.
-As the projection effect affect the observation and interpretation of lensing and kinematics observables, we aim to assess qualitatively and quantitatively its impact on the measurement of the Hubble constant via TDC.
+The goal of this paper is to investigate the projection and selection effects introduced by the intrinsic shape of the mass distribution and the kinematics stellar tracer distribution of the lensing galaxies.
+As the projection effect affects the observation and interpretation of lensing and kinematics observables, we aim to assess qualitatively and quantitatively its impact on the measurement of the Hubble constant via TDC.
 For context, we note that uncertainty or bias in the stellar velocity dispersion $\sigma$ affects the determination of the Hubble $H_0$ as $\delta H_0/H_0=2\delta \sigma / \sigma$.
-Therefore, if one aims to measure $H_0$ with 2\% accuracy, biases on $\sigma$ predicted by the lens model need to be contained below 1\%.
+Therefore, if we aim to measure $H_0$ with a 2\% accuracy, biases on $\sigma$ predicted by the lens model need to be contained below 1\%.